We have two COVID cases in Hackberry that I know of. Both are employees at Browns Grocery.

-If you would like to be a Lyft Ryder or Dryver use my referral code when you sign up: TRAVIS77349
+If you would like to be a Lyft Ryder or Dryver use my referral code when you sign up: 1LYFTFORME

 I always wear my Lyft Bandana while driving to blot my blurring eyes because I cry tears when I laugh and cannot always reach a tissue.
-My goal is to create and give every fellow Lyft Dryver I meet a Lyft Bandana.
+Now it is just a COVID mask.

 Talk to God instead of yourself